MicrosoftDocs/fabric-docs/docs/real-time-intelligence/create-eventhouse.md

 ms.search.form: Eventhouse
 #customer intent: As a user, I want to learn how to create an event house for data storage in Real-Time Analytics so that I can effectively manage my data.
 ---
-# Create an event house (preview)
+# Create an event house

 An event house allows you to manage multiple databases at once, sharing capacity and resources to optimize performance and cost.
 It provides unified monitoring and management across all databases and per database.
-For more information, see [Event house overview (preview)](eventhouse.md).
+For more information, see [Event house overview](eventhouse.md).

 [!INCLUDE [feature-preview-note](../includes/feature-preview-note.md)]